 Buy land in a good location within the town or city

 One of the best things about buying land, is that there are a lot of options.
 Options for how to develop the land, how small or large you want the property to be, how “off-grid” you want the property to be.
 You can customize every part of the property.

-One of the worst things about buying land, is that there are so many options, it can be confusing at the least, and a ton of work at best.
+One of the worst things about buying land is also that there are so many options.
+Researching land can be confusing, time consuming and a ton of work.

 There are many rural areas of San Diego County that have undeveloped land available for purchase.
 There are pros and cons to having close proximity to town.
 Privacy and acreage are easier to find farther from town.
 However, access to businesses, fire protection and utilities gets worse the farther away from town your property is.

 What if you don’t want to drive 30+ minutes into town?

 Finding the right piece of undeveloped land for sale is one of the most time consuming jobs of residential real estate.
 If you want land close to town, with better access to roads and utilities, finding a perfect piece of undeveloped land for your situation can be tricky.